Insights

 - Feature adoption: Feature discovered → Feature clicked → Feature configured → Feature used

-2. Segmentation Insights
+2. Retention Insights

 Group users into cohorts based on behavioral patterns and analyze differences between segments.